Atlas Mira

-The World Atlas (Атлас мира) is the Soviet and later Russian atlas of the world.
+The World Atlas (Атлас мира) is the Soviet and later Russian created and produced atlas of the world.

 Predecessors

-Initially Russian cartography did not produce original work: the Atlas Marksa (1905), for example, was merely a translation of German Neuer Handatlas by Debes.
-The large Atlas Mira (1st Russian edition, 1954), with some 200,000 names was therefore a significant milestone.

-An English edition later followed (The World Atlas, 2nd ed., 1967).
-A similar Soviet project Bolshoi Sovietskii Atlas Mira, which was intended to be the most comprehensive atlas of modern times, remained, however, incomplete due to WWII; only two out of three planned volumes (1937/39) were published.
+Initially Russian cartography simply reproduced maps from other countries.
+An example of such the Atlas Marksa, produced in 1905, was merely a translation of the German Neuer Handatlas by Lucas Debes.
+During the interwar period, the Soviet project Bolshoi Sovietskii Atlas Mira, was produced.
+This was intended to be the most comprehensive atlas of modern times, remained, however, incomplete due to The Second World War; only two out of three planned volumes were published in 1937 and 1939.
+With the end of the war, along with the relative stability within the Soviet Union during the 1950s, The Atlas Mira (1st Russian edition, 1954) was able to be produced and included with some 200,000 named locations.
+This would be a significant milestone and would be followed by an English edition a decade later (The World Atlas, 2nd ed., 1967).

 Editions

 First Edition

-The first edition was made in 1954.
-It contains 283 pages of maps with a separate book of geographical index which carries 205000 items that cover all of the maps.
+The first edition was published in 1954, in two volumes.
+The first volume contains 283 pages of maps; the second volume is a geographical index containing 205,000 entries of geographical features.

 On the first page of the atlas is a vignette with a world map inside a five-pointed star, prominently depicting the Soviet Union.
 Thereafter is the title page, on the reverse side the decision of the Council of Ministers of the USSR to publish the atlas, a page with the names of the editorial board, a page with the other editors, a preface of two pages and the table of contents in two pages.

-First in the map section are two pages with a key to map symbols – also given as a separate sheet.
+Within the section containing maps, the first two pages contain a key to map symbols — also given as a separate sheet.
 Thereafter are the 283 pages with maps and finally a page with more names of collaborators, technical information and at the end the number of copies printed (25,000).
 Many maps are on a double page, with a total width of 63 cm.
-The reverse side of the left-hand page which comes first in leafing through atlas – the 'title side' – usually has a scheme with the current map and the adjacent sheets.
+The reverse side of the left-hand page which comes first in leafing through atlas — the 'title side' — usually has a scheme with the current map and the adjacent sheets.
 A map is printed on the reverse side of almost all right-hand pages.
 Some maps are even wider than 63 cm and therefore have a foldout; see the table of contents.

 The index, a separate volume, has a title page, a preface of two pages, a page on how to use the index, and a page with the abbreviations used.
 Thereafter is the actual index of 545 pages.
 In the end are 14 pages with translations of non-Russian geographical terms and words that occur in place names.